anakhavaishakham2005/Claimspot/README.md

 ### Project Demo
 # Video
 [https://drive.google.com/file/d/1Z2BsrQZesYBGdtRucR3rnAyon7ud3yrg/view?usp=sharing]
 *The video begins from our loader page, then to index page.. which has the already posted items...
 The create post button takes you to a form to create a post which will be posted on the index.
-If you want to Maark as Found, you have to re-enter the same email given during the time of posting*
+If you want to Mark as Found, you have to re-enter the same email given during the time of posting*